 - Loss of your home’s use – If you have damage caused by broken pipes, a septic issue, mold, water damage or other damage that renders it uninhabitable as remediation occurs, your insurance may cover the costs for you and your family to stay elsewhere, as needed.

 - Personal liability – A homeowners insurance policy may offer financial protection if you are sued and held responsible for another person’s injuries that occurred on your property.
 Think about occasions when you entertain.
 If a guest trips on your uneven pathway or steps and suffers an injury, the responsibility would be yours.

 It’s quite a lot to worry about.

-A solid home insurance policy fine-tuned by you – because no one else knows your home and its use better than you do – could achieve higher-quality coverage for your peace of mind as well as for your finances.
+No one knows your home better than you.
+Your homeowners insurance policy fine-tuned by you could achieve higher-quality coverage.
+This will help your peace of mind as well as for your finances.